schadenfred/proscrypt-koans/README.md

 4. Git host -- Github.
 5. Containerization -- Docker

 Don't worry if you don't know what these things are because we'll go into each in some detail later.
 For now understand that setting up your environment is one of the most difficult things you will have to do.
 If I could have you do this chapter later after building your confidence first, I would.
 But I can't.
-So Ranger up.

 ## koan 1.1: Terminal or Console